fernando-mashimo/fernando-mashimo/README.md

   - AWS services: CDK, Lambda, SQS, RDS, EventBridge, S3, and others.
   - Integration with third-party APIs.
 - I also do have some experience in Front-end development with React, HTML and CSS.
 - I live in São Paulo, Brazil since I was born.
-This city is not for the faint-hearted.
+I love where I live, despite not being perfect.
 - I’m interested in collaborating on early-stage web development projects, specially as Back-end engineer.
 - I’m interested in learning new ***Programming Languages***, ***Design Patterns*** and ***Software Architecture***.
 - You will find some of the applications that I was delighted to develop right here: [2024 Back-end Applications](https://github.com/fernando-mashimo/2024-back-end-applications/).